w3c/wot/plugfest/2018-sept-online/README.md

 - Turn on a surveillance camera (Intel)
 - Control other devices (Hitachi)

-## Industrial integration scenario
+## Industrial integration scenarios

-Scenario: Automatically alert and protect citizens when a chemical plant has an accident
+Scenario 1: Automatically alert and protect citizens when a chemical plant has an accident

 ### Description
 The KETI environment sensor is capable of measuring air quality by measuring the oxygen level.